The prototype of healthcare companies in India is changing.

 3. Cardiac Design Labs

 Cardiac Design Labs is founded by Anand Madanagopal in 2011.
-The headquarters of the company is situated in Bengaluru, Karnataka.
+The headquarters of the company is located in Bengaluru, Karnataka.
 They offer diagnosis and cardiac monitoring by deploying intelligent systems that give automatic remote reporting.
 It saves both cost and time.
 Their aim is to provide advanced diagnostics to the peoples in an affordable way.
 The company has created a wearable device named MIRCaM (Mobile Intelligent Remote Cardiac Monitor).

 That device is able to provide real-time cardiac monitoring and diagnosis in remote settings.
 In India, there are only 4000 cardiologists for 64 million cardiac patients.
 Anand Madanagopal believes MIRCaM can bridge this gap.
 They have a core team of experts, from different disciplines, including material science engineers, cardiologists, software and system hardware engineers.

-Bagmo Pvt Ltd is founded by Ashfaq Ashraf, Anas Dalinatakam, and Arshad KA in March 2017.
-The headquarters of the company is situated in Kochi, Kerala.
+Bagmo Pvt Ltd. is founded by Ashfaq Ashraf, Anas Dalinatakam, and Arshad KA in March 2017.
+The headquarters of the company is located in Kochi, Kerala.
 The aim of the company is to eliminate the lack of blood availability in rural India.
 They created a blood bag monitoring device.
 It will monitor the temperature of blood bags during storage and transportation.
 Each blood donation will be recorded on the cloud platform.
 After the testing, the components (blood cells, plasma, platelets) will be stored in separate bags.

 This B2B company helps to improve communication and logistics issues.
 Also, it helps reduce wastage at blood collection centers.
 An RFID (radio frequency identification) card is connected to each bag.
 The refrigerator that stores the bag and its unique ID will be stored in the cloud.
 In blood requirement cases, the individual/hospital needs to enter the details in the cloud.
 Then the blood bag monitoring device shows which bag is suitable for the requirement and in which refrigerator that bag is stored.